 First-year undergraduate students live on the campus of their major in special residential communities.

-Transfer and graduate students can apply to live on any campus or find off-campus accommodations (ranging from ASU-managed apartments right next to campus to shared houses across the Phoenix area).
+Transfer and graduate students can apply to live on any campus — although university housing is limited — or find off-campus accommodations (ranging from ASU-managed apartments right next to campus to shared houses across the Phoenix area).

-3. What kind of room will I have, and how is it assigned to me?
+2. What kind of room will I have?

-As a first-year student, you’ll automatically have a room in a residence hall on campus assigned to you after you’ve paid your enrollment deposit.
+As a first-year student, you’ll be able to apply for a room in a residence hall on campus after you’ve paid your enrollment deposit.
 Most first-year students share a room with another student.
 There are private rooms available but these are limited and fill up quickly!

 Room choices vary by residence hall and campus, but may include: traditional, shared 2- or 3-person bedrooms with community bathrooms; 4-person, 2-bedroom suites with shared bathrooms; 2- and 4-person suites with private bedrooms and private or shared bathrooms.